 The Nomination Committee has submitted the following proposals:

-It is proposed that fees of SEK 2 400 000 be paid to the Board, of which SEK 600 000 be paid to the Chairman, and SEK 300 000 be paid to each of the other members elected by the Annual General Meeting who are not employees of the company.
-The proposal means that the fee per Board member is unchanged.
+Item 13 It is proposed that fees of SEK 2 600 000 be paid to the Board, of which SEK 650 000 be paid to the Chairman and SEK 325 000 be paid to each of the other members elected by the Annual General Meeting who are not employees of the company.
+The proposal would result in a total increase of SEK 200 000.

-Compensation to the auditors shall be paid against approved invoice.
+Compensation to the auditors is proposed to be paid against an approved invoice.